Skip to content

 Warning

-Note that base classes have abstract=True set in Meta class, if you try to inherit from non abstract marked class ModelDefinitionError will be raised.
+Note that base classes have abstract=True set in ormar_config object, if you try to inherit from non abstract marked class ModelDefinitionError will be raised.

-Since this abstract Model will never be initialized you can skip metadata and database in it's Meta definition.
+Since this abstract Model will never be initialized you can skip metadata and database in it's ormar_config definition.

 But if you provide it - it will be inherited, that way you do not have to provide metadata and databases in the final/concrete class